jobaldw/shared/README.md

 This package relies on a directory that should be at the root of the application called `config`.
 The **Unmarshal()** function looks for two json files named `application.json` and `datasource.json`.

 - config
-  - application.json // *gets read into the App struct*
+  - application.json // *gets read into the Application struct*
   - datasource.json  // *gets read into the Datasource struct*
   - dependents.json  // *gets read into the Dependents struct*